 A very full bladder will of course void anywhere, but an EC baby will not be able to easily release anywhere in the way a non-ECed baby does (going anywhere is after all the most natural way of going!).

 As an undergrad, I taught a very stupid pigeon to peck at a light (a naturally occuring behaviour) in order to get food.
 Babies, being waaaay smarter than pigeons (at least most of the time), can of course also be trained in this way.

 Babies have a limited range of naturally occuring behaviours, and they can be reinforced.
 The reinforcement for an EC baby is being taken to the toilet to relieve an uncomfortably full bladder or bowel.
-They will naturally «cue», that is, carry out some sort of behaviour, right before voiding, often fussing or squirming (as anyone will know who has tried to hold a full bladder, this is what you do!).
+They will naturally «cue» right before voiding.
+In EC lingo, this means they display certain types of behaviour at that time.
+This is often fussing or squirming (as anyone will know who has tried to hold a full bladder, that is what you do!).

 By acting on this naturally occurring pre-pee behaviour by offering relief (reinforcement), you are reinforcing the behaviour.
 Over time, the baby may or may not learn to consciously behave in a certain way in order to get help to void comfortably.

-I haven’t been able to find specific research on it, but my guess is that the age at which children learn to use a behaviour to gain a reward varies as widely as all other learning does in children.
+My guess is that the age at which children learn to use a behaviour to gain a reward varies as widely as children do in all respects.
 At two months, an infant can learn how to instigate an environmental reaction and remember it for up to three days *.
 This is why even occasional EC is effective, especially since learning to avoid discomfort happens very quickly.